-The Company respectfully acknowledges the Staff's comment and advises the Staff that neither the Company nor its subsidiaries is an "investment company" under Section 3(a)(1)(C) of the Investment Company Act of 1940, as amended (the "1940 Act") because the Company qualifies for the safe harbor from "investment company" status provided in Rule 3a-8 under the 1940 Act.
-The Company provides an analysis of each of Section 3(a)(1)(C) and Rule 3a-8 under the 1940 Act below.
+The Company respectfully acknowledges the Staff's comment and advises the Staff that as of September 30, 2023 neither the Company nor its subsidiaries is an "investment company" under Section 3(a)(1)(C) of the 1940 Act because the Company qualifies for the safe harbor from "investment company" status provided in Rule 3a-8 under the 1940 Act.
+The Company provides an updated analysis of each of Section 3(a)(1)(C) and Rule 3a-8 under the 1940 Act below.